michalszczecinski/data-driven-notebooks/README.md

 1. Notebook should cover specific chunk of knowledge.
 2. Notebook should be serve as a memorable and useful reference for a concept.
-3. Notebook should include interactive elements.
+3. Notebook should include interactive elements (for example simulation, plots, data-driven analysis etc.).
 4. Notebook should include important definitions and interesting examples.